| Availability: | |

 | Quantity: | |

 A bearing protector is a non-contact sealing device designed to keep contaminants out of the bearing housing while retaining lubrication inside.
-Commonly used in pumps, motors, gearboxes, and other rotating equipment, a bearing protector helps prevent dust, moisture, chemicals, and debris from reaching critical bearings.
-Modern bearing protectors, often called bearing isolators or labyrinth seals, provide longer service life and better reliability than traditional lip seals.
+Commonly used in pumps, motors, gearboxes, and other rotating equipment, a bearing isolator helps prevent dust, moisture, chemicals, and debris from reaching critical bearings.
+Modern protectors, often called bearing shields or labyrinth seals, provide longer service life and better reliability than traditional lip seals.

-Advanced bearing protectors block dust, moisture, and process contaminants, ensuring proper lubrication and significantly extending bearing service life.
+Advanced Bearing seal protector block dust, moisture, and process contaminants, ensuring proper lubrication and significantly extending bearing service life.

 Non-contact designs such as labyrinth seals and Inpro-type bearing isolators eliminate friction and wear, ensuring long-term reliability without shaft damage.

-Bearing protectors are widely used in centrifugal pumps, electric motors, wheel bearings, and industrial rotating equipment operating under demanding conditions.
+Bearing shields are widely used in centrifugal pumps, electric motors, wheel bearings, and industrial rotating equipment operating under demanding conditions.

 By preventing contamination and minimizing wear, bearing isolators help reduce maintenance frequency, avoid unexpected failures, and lower operational costs.